“If there is to be a future, it will wear a crown of feminine design.” Sri Aurobindo

 What’s remarkable about the Minaret of Jam, is that the writing on the minaret and archaeological remains nearby strongly suggest that the city harbored a population of Muslims, Christians and Jews.
 Writing on the minaret is a detailed transcription from the Koran that celebrates the life of Mary, mother of Jesus, highlighting the connections between Islam and Christianity.
 Nearby there is a Jewish graveyard, which is another hint that people of different religions were living peacefully together.
 Was this lost city once a bastion of medieval tolerance?

-The Debunking and Demonization of the Feminine with the rise of Abrahamic faiths
+The further debunking and Demonization of the Feminine with the rise of Abrahamic faiths

 I think monotheism and a ‘male godhead’ was the beginning of the downfall of our psyche, causing a schism that split our internal world from our external world, between men and women, nature and man, causing much rift and conflict, as the facts in history show us.